-QUIZ/EXAM POLICY: There are timed end-of-module quizzes administered via e-Learning.
-The lowest two such quizzes are dropped (note, the midterm and final exam scores are not eligible to be dropped).
+QUIZ/EXAM POLICY: There are timed end-of-chapter quizzes administered via e-Learning.
 The midterm and cumulative final exam will be administered via e-Learning using Assessments with remote proctoring by ProctorU.
 It is your responsibility to register with ProctorU and reserve an exam time within the window specified in the Due Dates schedule at least 5 days prior to each exam date.
 To register go to http://go.proctoru.com.
 If you fail to make a reservation in advance, you will incur a late fee, and may have difficulty obtaining a desirable exam time.
 Same-day appointments are not permitted.
 Failure to reserve a time slot in advance is not an acceptable reason for a make-up.
 If you have technical difficulties, call ProctorU at 205-870-8122.